Category Archives: Haze Review for Year 2026

 Figure 1: Average Daily Rainfall and Mean Winds for February 2026.
 (Source: JAXA GsMaP and GFS, respectively)

-1.3 Despite the drier conditions, hotspot counts over the ASEAN region for February 2026 were observed to be much lower or comparable compared to the hotspot counts from the preceding years (2022-2025).
+1.3 Despite the drier conditions, hotspot counts over the ASEAN region for February 2026 were observed to be much lower or comparable compared to the hotspot counts from the preceding years (2022-2025), except for Sumatra where hotspot counts were higher.

 Figure 2: Hotspot counts for the northern ASEAN region for February (2022-2026) based on NOAA-20 satellite surveillance.